 I loved food.
 I loved eating it.
 I loved coking it.
 I loved talking about it.
 Not much has changed.

 I devoted the first 4 years of my working life building my career in hospitality.
 I worked in 2-3 restaurants at a time, all around Australia (plus a few in Cyprus), either in the kitchen, or front of house as a waitress or manager.Read more...

 Who's Behind FYAM?

-I’m Melanie Stephens and I’m a qualified nutritionist, chef and workout enthusiast who’s wildly passionate about helping people learn how to hack their habits to make living healthier as simple and streamlined as possible.
+I’m Melanie Stephens a qualified nutritionist, chef and workout enthusiast who’s wildly passionate about helping people get healthy, lean and energised so they can lead truly exceptional lives of their own design.